Ewa Colony Estates

 No analysis available

-I looked for hotel pool language such as "hotel rental pool," "managed by hotel," or branded pool programs.
-No such program appears in the remarks, and without evidence that STR is allowed, this must remain false.
+I searched for hotel pool language like "hotel rental pool," "managed by hotel," or branded programs such as Hilton/Trump/Ritz pools.
+No such program appears in the remarks, so this is not supported.

-I searched for language indicating owners must join a rental program or cannot opt out.
-The remarks contain no such references, so there is no evidence of a mandatory pool.
+I looked for language indicating mandatory participation in a rental program, such as "must be in the pool" or "cannot opt out."
+The remarks contain no such references, and there is no evidence of an STR program to begin with.

 No analysis available